camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/process-instance-view.md

 The user tasks tab allows managing users and groups for selected user tasks.
 Hit the {{< glyphicon name="user" >}} or {{< glyphicon name="th" >}} button to open the corresponding menu.

+The external tasks tab displays various information about external tasks, such as the External Task Id, the activity, amount of retries, the Worker Id of the external task, lock expiration time, topic name and the set priority.
+See the [external tasks]({{< relref "user-guide/process-engine/external-tasks.md" >}}) section of the user guide for more information about external tasks.

 # Filter for Variables